rakus/quick_change_directory/README.md

    `[ -f "$HOME/.qc/quick_change_directory.sh" ] && . "$HOME/.qc/quick_change_directory.sh"`

+4. Now source `quick_change_directory.sh` by executing `.
+   $HOME/.qc/quick_change_directory.sh` or just start a new shell.

+5. Run `qc -u` to create the index files.

-4. Optional: Configure crontab, so the directory index is updated every 10 minutes.
+6. Optional: Configure crontab, so the directory index is updated every few minutes.
    The index update will typically just take a few seconds.

-   Run `$HOME/.qc/qc-build-index --cron 10`.
+   E.g. run `qc --cron 10`.

    This will add the following lines to your crontab (use `crontab -l` to check):